maxim-top/im.gitbook/quick-start/floo-android-quick-start.md

    	});
 ```

-#### Get session list
+#### Get conversation list

-L/S: BMXConversationList object reference is passed in and called, after which the session list is retrieved.
+L/S: BMXConversationList object reference is passed in and called, after which the conversation list is retrieved.

 ```
    BMXConversationList cl = bmxClient.getChatService().getAllConversations();